 This discussion and analysis is intended to serve as an introduction to the Authority's basic financial statements.
-The Authority's basic financial statements are comprised of the following components: 1) government-wide financial statements, 2) governmental funds financial statements and 3) notes to basic financial statements.
+The Authority's basic financial statements are comprised of the following components: (1) government-wide financial statements, (2) governmental funds financial statements, and (3) notes to basic financial statements.

-Government-wide Financial Statements
+Government-Wide Financial Statements

 The government-wide financial statements are designed to provide readers with a broad overview of the Authority's finances, in a manner similar to a private-sector business.

-The statement of net position (deficit) reports all of the Authority's assets, liabilities, deferred outflows/inflows of resources, and net position.
+The statement of net position (deficit) reports all of the Authority's assets, liabilities, deferred outflows/inflows of resources, and net position (deficit).
 This combines and consolidates the Authority's current financial resources with capital assets and long-term obligations.
 The purpose of this statement is to give the reader an understanding of the Authority's total net worth.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited)

-Year Ended December 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) (in thousands, unless noted) Year Ended December 31, 2022

-(Dollars in Thousands)